titoluyo/Docs/mvc/performance/response-caching.rst

 Cache Profiles
 ^^^^^^^^^^^^^^
-Instead of duplicating ``ResponseCache`` settings on many controller actions, cache profiles can be configured as options when setting up MVC in the ``ConfigureServices`` method in ``Startup``.
+Instead of duplicating ``ResponseCache`` settings on many controller action attributes, cache profiles can be configured as options when setting up MVC in the ``ConfigureServices`` method in ``Startup``.
 Values found in a referenced cache profile will be used as the defaults by the ``ResponseCache`` attribute, and will be overridden by any properties specified on the attribute.

 Setting up a cache profile: